FATMAP difficulty grade

 A horse bypass runs around this stretch should you wish to avoid it.

-After merging back together, take one of the many side trails, typically Trail 401, back to the trailhead.
-Though you're never more than 5 miles from a trailhead, this is very serious backcountry and there is no reliable source of water along the way.
+After merging back together, take one of the many side trails, typically Trail 401, back to the trailhead. **Important Notes:** Though you are never more than 5 miles from a trailhead, this is very remote backcountry, and there is no reliable source of water along the way.

-The trailhead kiosk also warns of the wildlife in region, specifically bears and cougars.
+The trailhead kiosk also warns of the wildlife in the region, specifically bears and cougars.